Philip Garrison | Founder

 Mercy Gipson

 Mercy Gipson was born on the Northernmost island of the Philipines, Luzon.
 She is the seventh of 11 children.
-Her father was a farmer and was fortunate to have lots of children to help with the farm.
+Her father was a farmer and was fortunate to have many children to help with the farm.
 Mercy attended school through the middle of her second year of high school.
 Her formal education was interrupted by the imposition of martial law by the Marcos regime.
-This made it impossible to finish her studies.
+This made it impossible for her to finish her studies.
 Instead, she helped her aunts and uncles work their farms.
-As a teenager, she worked in markets, buying and selling produce from the farms and worked in a restaurant in San Jose as a restaurant cook.
-At the age of seventeen she married and had three daughters before separating from her abusive husband.
-She was able to find work as a coiffeur and a seamstress in a garment factory before going to Manila.
-In Manila she managed and cooked for a large boarding house lodging 62 post-graduate students in the area around the University of Santo Tomas.
-A good friend helped her get a job working as a nanny in Saudi Arabia.She had the privilege of traveling with the Saudi family in Europe each autumn.
+As a teenager, she worked in markets, buying and selling produce from farms, and in a restaurant in San Jose as a cook.
+At the age of seventeen, she married and had three daughters before separating from her abusive husband.
+Before going to Manila, she could find work as a coiffeur and a seamstress in a garment factory.
+She managed and cooked for a large boarding house in Manila that accommodated 62 post-graduate students around the University of Santo Tomas.
+A good friend helped her get a job working as a nanny in Saudi Arabia.
+She had the privilege of traveling with the Saudi family in Europe each autumn.
 She came to the United States and married.
 Her second husband had an electrical engineering degree from the University of Washington, had a construction business, and worked as a real estate broker.
 They had two daughters together.
-One is a University of Washington graduate and the other joined the Navy and has served for nine years.
+One is a University of Washington graduate, and the other joined the Navy and served for nine years.
 After eight years together, Mercy got bored and landed a job at the UW as a cafeteria manager.
 With her tuition waiver, she got her GED.
 She then became a certified nursing assistant.
 Her husband died from cancer.
 She began a third chapter of her life with her third husband.
 They met at UW, where they worked.
 They retired to Ellensburg and began volunteering at APOYO.
 In addition, Mercy loves gardening, cooking, sewing, and spending time with family.
 She’s grateful to have everyone at APOYO as part of her family.

 Bernadette Jungblut | CWU Faculty Liaison

 Bernadette Jungblut is a Professor of Political Science at Central Washington University.
 She has worked in higher education for more than 20 years in a variety of positions.
 For her, the most important and enjoyable work has been developing and implementing programs for first-in-the-family in college, lower-income students, and students of color – and working with programs that support traditionally underserved student populations such as TRiO Student Support Services and the Ronald E. McNair Postbaccalaureate Scholars Program.
 She earned her Master of Arts and Ph.D. in Political Science from Rice University in Houston, Texas, and her Bachelor of Arts in Political Science from Binghamton University in New York.
-Before pursuing her doctoral degree, Bernadette served as an aide in the New York State Attorney General’s Office in Binghamton coordinating the Consumer Frauds and Protection Bureau.
-She has also worked in the private sector researching and co-authoring monographs on the political systems, domestic political and economic conditions, and foreign relations of various states.
+Before pursuing her doctoral degree, Bernadette served as an aide in the New York State Attorney General’s Office in Binghamton, coordinating the Consumer Frauds and Protection Bureau.
+She has also worked in the private sector, researching and co-authoring monographs on the political systems, domestic political and economic conditions, and foreign relations of various states.
 As the first person in her family to go to college, her current research focuses on higher education policy-making and strategies for addressing the many challenges colleges and universities face in serving the needs of students, faculty, staff, and surrounding communities.
 In her free time, she enjoys running, hiking, reading, cooking (or trying to cook) new dishes, and spending time with her husband and three cats.

 Ivan Miron | CWU Student Liaison